remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 3. You will get plugin helps from  TF -> Settings

 == Frequently asked questions ==
-Q.Can I have links appear in a side bar or a footer or a header on a particular page
+Q.Can I have links appear in a side bar or a footer or a header on a particular page?
-?

 A. You can use short code in text widget and just drag and drop that widget where
 you would like links to appear.
 If you want to place links on  a page or in a post,
 just place the short code where you would like links to appear.
 So if you want to